iesahin/xvc/book/src/arch/ecs.md

 Note that only can only be added to the log, they are not removed.
 (See `xvc fsck --merge-stores` for merging store files.)

-In the future, if the performance for loading/saving becomes a bottleneck, the map can also be serialized and only the events after its record can be replayed.
-For the time being additional complexity from saving multiple files is avoided.

-## Relationship Stores
+### Relationship Stores

-The store keeps data-per-entity.
+`XvcStore` keeps component-per-entity.
+Each component is a flat structure that doesn't refer to other components.

 Xvc also has _relation_ stores that represent relationships between entities, and components.
-As in the database Entity-Relationship Theory, there are three kinds of the relationship store:
+Similar to the database Entity-Relationship model, there are three kinds of the relationship store:

 `R11Store<T, U>` keeps two sets of components associated with the same entity.
 It represents a 1-1 relationship between `T` and `U`.